velovix/blog/content/post/lgpl-gpl-license-compliance-with-pyinstaller.md

     console=True)
 ```

-Much like last time, we have a list of known LGPL dependencies and we attempt
+In the above example, we keep a list of known LGPL libraries and filter out the
-to match them against each of our discovered library files.
-If there is a
+`binaries` field of any libraries that look like them.
+When we find a match, we
-match, we copy the file to a `lib` directory and exclude it from the bundling
+copy the file to a `lib` directory and exclude it from the bundling process.
-process.
+The resulting filtered list of non-LGPL libraries is fed into the `EXE`
+constructor.

 Now that these library files are no longer managed by PyInstaller, we need to
 make sure the linker can find these library files at runtime.
 There are a few
 ways to accomplish this, but we opted to deploy a script alongside the
 executable that modifies the `LD_LIBRARY_PATH` variable to include the `lib`
-directory.
+directory we created.

 ```bash
 #!/usr/bin/env bash